adamswbrown/Tools/super-login/README.md

 ### Important Notes

 - The tool requires an active Lab3 or Altra Azure credential to retrieve Managed Applications.
 Ensure that your Azure user has permissions for the specified subscriptions.
+- The tool only pulls back customer data for Lab3 customers. - Altra customers will not return Customer Name or Install Date
+- Error Logging for the tool is present in the Developer Console  (Opt + CMD + I, to open it, select Console), this will be fixed in a later version.

+### TODO:

+* Error Handling - Currently, all the error logs land in the Eletron Console, they should be visuable in the UI
+* Build support for Salesforce customer data ingestion - currently only Lab3 customer data is returned from Blob storage.
+Need to look at using Salesforce to pull back up to date customer insrall data
+* Add Feature: Deployment ID lookup - Provide functionalty to look up customers Deployment ID